blaenk/site/input/notes/distributed-systems.markdown

 Care must be taken to preserve backward and forward compatibility, and this is dependent on the encoding format used by the actor framework.
 Akka uses Java's built-in serialization by default, but can be replaced with Protocol Buffers.
 Erlang OTP makes it difficult to make changes to record schemas.

+# Distributed Data

+A _shared-memory architecture_ is one where many components (CPU, RAM, disks) are shared within a single machine under a single operating system.
+However, modern CPU architectures feature nonuniform memory access (NUMA), so some memory banks are closer to one CPU than others.
+Making efficient use of this architecture requires breaking the data down for each CPU to access nearby memory, so that partitioning is still required even if within a single machine [^cache_coherence].

+[^cache_coherence]: [Cache coherence] reminds me a lot about data replication and consistency in its effort to maintain memory consistency.

+[cache coherence]: /notes/computer-architecture#cache-coherence

+_Vertical scaling_ (aka _scaling up_) is scaling by upgrading a machine to a more powerful one.
+The cost of vertical scaling grows faster than linearly, so a machine with twice the CPUs, RAM, and disk capacity is significantly more than twice as expensive.
+Even so, bottlenecks within a single machine may prevent it from handling twice the load.
+Cost limits this architecture's scalability.

+A _shared-disk architecture_ is one where several machines with independent CPUs and RAM share an array of disks connected via a fast network---Network Attached Storage (NAS) or Storage Area Network (SAN).
+This architecture is sometimes used for data warehousing workloads.
+Locking contention and overhead limit this architecture's scalability.

+A _shared-nothing architecture_ (aka _horizontal scaling_, _scaling out_) is one where each machine has its own independent CPUs, RAM, and disks, and coordination is done at the software level with a conventional network.
+This allows geographical distribution of data and processing to reduce latency for users in different locations.

+Two common ways to distribute data across nodes is through replication and partitioning.
+Both may be combined; are _not_ mutually exclusive.
+For example, two partitions can be replicated so that there are two replicas per partition.

+_Replication_ refers to keeping a copy of the _same_ data on different nodes, providing redundancy in the event of nodes becoming unavailable.

+_Partitioning_ refers to splitting a database into smaller _partitions_ and assigning each to different nodes (aka _sharding_).